wooorm/parse-latin/Readme.md

 The output of the [parser’s](#api) is the syntax tree formatted in [JSON](http://www.json.org) (read more about the syntax tree in the following section, [Syntax Tree](#syntaxtreeformat)).

-It's also possible to just tokenise the given document, rather than transforming it into a tree, using [parse-latin#tokenize()](#parselatintokenizevaluestring))
+It's also possible to just tokenize the given document, rather than transforming it into a tree, using [parse-latin#tokenize()](#parselatintokenizevaluestring))

 ## API